chop-dbhi/backtoschool/NEXT_STEPS.md

 ### The Basics

 * Python - An easy to learn programming language with a ton of capabilities.
+We got to play with a bit of python code today.
+Checkout our the [releases](https://github.com/chop-dbhi/backtoschool/releases) section of our github repository to download a version of the Python GUI we used today on your own computer.
   * iPython - write python scripts in your browser!
 * Web Technologies (HTML/Javascript/CSS)
 * Git - "Source code management" Keep track of the changes you make to your code.
 Make it easy to share your code and collaborate with other programmers